carolestrella/carolestrella/README.md

 ## 📖 About me

-* 💻 I'm a full stack web developer
+* 💻 Software Engineer Intern @ QuintoAndar
 * 🎓 I'm a Computer Science student at the 6th semester

 ## 📈 Github Stats